tristankechlo/TheWoolCollection/README.md

 ## Content

 - added new wool variants
     - 16 new wool fences
     - 16 new wool fences gates
+    - 16 new wool stairs
 - right clicking with shears will drop them instantly
 - right clicking with a dye will change the color of the block

 ### Project setup